hyperledger/fabric-rfcs/text/0000-channel-participation-api-without-system-channel.md

 ## Boot sequence of Orderer
-In the boot sequence of the orderer (`orderer/server/main.go`) we will have to check whether the orderer is working with or without the system channel, and then start either the current on-boarding code (eventually calling `orderer/common/cluster/Replicator`) or the new channel participation component.
+In the boot sequence of the orderer (`orderer/server/main.go`) we will have to check whether the orderer is working with or without the system channel, and then start either the current on-boarding code (eventually calling `orderer/common/cluster/Replicator`) or the new channel participation management sub-component that implements
+the joining and following go routines for each respective channel.

 If the channel participation API is enabled, the periodic scanning of the system channel will also be disabled.